What is a Loan to Value Ratio (LVR)?

-Loan to Valuation Ratio or LVR as a percentage is the level of debt secured against the value of the property.
-The LVR is a simple mathematical fraction that most of us would have learnt in our early years at school.
+The Loan to Valuation Ratio (or LVR) as a percentage is the level of debt secured against the value of the property.
+The LVR is a simple mathematical calculation utilised by lenders when assessing a loan application.

 Why is LVR important in lending and financing?

 When lenders and financiers assess a loan, the LVR will highlight the borrowing ratio as a risk factor.
 This borrowing ratio shows the level of debt being borrowed against the proposed security.
 So the higher the LVR, the higher the risk to the lender!

 There are several different ways to look at maximum LVR in Australia.
 When looking at a property being used as a stand-alone property, then for a residential secured mortgage, the maximum LVR will be 97%.

 If for instance, additional security was given like in the case of a guarantor property, then the maximum LVR could be increased as high as 120%.
 This is available with several lenders in Australia, and can be done at normal home loan rates with special discounts using a guarantor home loan.

 For commercial loans and industrial property, the maximum LVR one can borrow is 82% on a stand-alone security.
 Please see commercial loans at 80% LVR.

 Best LVR for borrowing for a home loan?

 There is no rule for best LVR.
 However, we would like to say that the lower your LVR is, the more of that house you own.

 Do different LVR’s attract different assessments by lenders?